-I am really excited to see the momentum on improving accessibility in aviation.
-This is having a huge moment right now, so I really hope we can capitalise on it and start to improve the journey for people with disabilities, from the moment they start planning a trip to until they reach their final destination, supported through airport navigation.
+I'm excited to see the momentum in improving accessibility in aviation.
+I hope we can improve the journey for people with disabilities - from the moment they start planning a trip to their final destination.

-Things like security screenings that maintain their dignity, enabling wheelchairs on the airplane, and making lavatories accessible that work for all disabilities.
-There's a lot of work to do here, but I'm excited to see this momentum move forward.
+Creating security screenings that maintain dignity, enabling wheelchairs on the airplane, and making lavatories accessible - there's a lot of work to do here.
+Still, I'm excited to see this momentum.